 “We are pleased to partner with Lincoln Ventures and JE Dunn on this opportunity and excited to continue to expand our portfolio in the Phoenix market,” says Brian Davis, Vice President, Cross Harbor Capital Partners.

-Shepley Bullfinch is serving as architect for the project and Austin, Texas-based Michael Hsu Office of Architecture is providing interior design services.
+Shepley Bulfinch is serving as architect for the project and Austin, Texas-based Michael Hsu Office of Architecture is providing interior design services.